Who Needs To Wear a Medical ID?

 Medical bracelets.
 For breast cancer patients and survivors, wearing a lymphedema alert bracelet is imperative.
 If lymph nodes are damaged or removed during treatment, trauma to the affected side can trigger lymphedema.
 Medical alert bracelets can help.
 Also called a limb alert bracelet, a lymphedema bracelet is usually engraved to indicate: a history of breast cancer; no BP, IV, Needles; and which arm is impacted.
 Learn more below.

-The Obesity Action Coalition recommends bariatric surgery recipients wear a medical alert bracelet for gastric sleeve surgery or gastric bypass.
 Medical ID bracelet and necklace engravings should alert EMTs to your surgery type and note whether you are able to have a Blind NG Tube.
 Gastric sleeve and bypass patients may be at risk for serious complications from intubation, which makes weight loss surgery medical alert jewelry essential.

 As with people who are on anticoagulants and antiplatelet drugs (blood thinners) medical alert jewelry is extremely important for people with blood disorders and bleeding disorders.
 For instance, an anemia bracelet or hemophilia bracelet helps EMTs know that, in the event of a trauma, you need to be monitored for internal bleeding.
 Learn more here.